 Well, guess what: eventually, my child did go down the slide, all on his own.
 He decided he was ready, and with no pressure, agreed to take that first step.

 These are a far cry from those earlier days when I worried and wondered “What if?”
-Now I know that it’s okay if my kids—any of our kids—don’t always like what others do.
+Now I know that it’s okay if my kids—any of our kids—don’t always like what their peers do.

 Get more tips: